philihp/fast-shuffle/README.md

 // [ '3♥', '3♦', 'K♥', '6♦', 'J♣', '5♠', 'A♠', ...
 ```

 The named `shuffle` export seen above uses `Math.random` for entropy.
-You can also create a a deterministic shuffler which takes an int for its random seed (e.g. `Date.now()`).
+This is the easiest way to use the library, but it may be useful to create a purely functional shuffler which takes either a random seed which is used in a [PCG](https://www.pcg-random.org/) for entropy, or a function ([as seen here](https://github.com/philihp/fast-shuffle/blob/c36f6cfb27312590301446721b5ba0539baab591/src/__tests__/index.test.ts#L62-L73)).

 ```js
 import { createShuffle } from 'fast-shuffle' // note the change